-hard · National Real Estate Exam Agency
+hard · National Real Estate Exam agency

 A transaction fails, and the buyer and seller each submit a written, signed demand to the broker for the same escrowed earnest money, but the demands conflict and neither party will sign a mutual release.
 The broker cannot get both signatures and wants to close out the file.